 - The adequacy of available resources to carry out the proposed activities.

-- How well does the proposed activity integrate modeling/simulations with experimental research.
+- MADE in SC Proposals Only - How well does the proposed activity integrate modeling/simulations with experimental research.

 - The likelihood that the research will lead to extramural funding.

 - How well does the proposed activity advance discovery while promoting, mentoring, training, teaching, and learning.